Truckload slumps while LTL manages stability through pricing discipline

 Given the ongoing uncertainty on tariff policies, the report pointed out it’s still uncertain whether this trend signals a structural shift or a temporary coincidence.

-Trade policy continues to be uncertain and as a result, businesses are opting for a wait-and-see approach and delaying spending decisions, said AFS CEO Andy Dyer.
+Trade policy continues to be uncertain.
+As a result, businesses are opting for a wait-and-see approach and delaying spending decisions, said AFS CEO Andy Dyer.

 “With no catalyst to ignite demand, some carriers are buckling under the pressure of unrelenting low volumes while others are deploying all available mechanisms to capture revenue,” Dyer said.